 The winery is located in the municipality Brauneberg

-, The traditional Haag family has been based here since 1500.
-After the early death of his father, Marcus Haag, a graduate of the University of Applied Sciences, took over Geisenheim
+, The traditional Haag family has been living here since 1500.
+After the father's early death, Marcus Haag, a graduate of the university of applied sciences, took over Geisenheim

-and grandson of the founder Willi Haag, in 1997 the responsibility for the winery.
-The 95% vineyards in steep slopes cover six hectares of vineyards mostly in the Brauneberg top locations Juffer
+and grandson of the founder Willi Haag, in 1997 responsibility for the winery.
+The vineyards, 95% of which are in steep slopes, cover six hectares of vineyards, mostly in the top locations in Brauneberg Juffer

 and Juffer sundial

-, They are exclusively planted with Riesling.
-The wines from the municipalities of Burgen, Mülheim and Veldenz are marketed as Gutsriesling.
-Two-thirds of the production volume is exported.
-This results in the high proportion of 80% of residual sweet wines.
+, They are planted exclusively with Riesling.
+The wines from the communities of Burgen, Mülheim and Veldenz are marketed as Gutsriesling.
+Two thirds of the production volume is exported.
+This results in the high proportion of 80% of wines with a sweet taste.
 10% each are produced dry and semi-dry.
-To meet lovers of both styles, the Rieslings are alternately fermented spontaneously or with pure-bred yeast, resulting in different expression in the bouquets of the wines.
+In order to accommodate lovers of both styles, the Rieslings are fermented alternately spontaneously or with pure yeasts, which leads to different expressions in the bouquet of the wines.
 The winery is a member of VDP